Overview of Services

 The Access Services branch of the Fairfax County Public Library removes barriers to library services for people with permanent and temporary disabilities.
 If you or someone you know cannot read standard printed materials or cannot get to a library, we can help!

-Visitors to Access Services may use screen reader software, screen magnification software, text-to-speech reading equipment, braille embossing equipment, a digital CD player, a refreshable braille display, and tabletop and portable CCTV magnification devices.
+Visitors to Access Services may use screen reader software, screen magnification software, text-to-speech reading equipment, a refreshable Braille display, and tabletop and portable CCTV magnification devices.
 We have a selection of hand-held lighted magnifiers and portable assistive listening systems available for borrowing.
 Demonstrations are available by appointment.
 Please reserve lighted magnifiers and assistive listening systems two weeks in advance.

 Access Services provides rotating collections of large print and regular print library books to senior centers, retirement communities, hospitals, and other eligible organizations located in Fairfax County.
 Titles are selected to match reading interests of clients in each institutional setting.